Top 3 Nova Scotia Beaches

 Situated within Cape Breton Highlands National Park on Cape Breton Island, the beach forms the ocean-facing edge of a thin strip of land separating a freshwater lake from the Atlantic Ocean.

-A boardwalk leads from the car park to… read more »
+A boardwalk leads from the car park to the broad expanse of golden… read more »